How to prepare for a whiteboard interview

 The good news: whiteboarding is exactly what you think it is!
 It’s when you integrate a whiteboard into a process (in this case, a job interview).
 Because people process, focus on, and remember images better than words alone, adding a visual tool like a whiteboard can work wonders for your professional endeavors.

 Whiteboarding is often incorporated in business processes like brainstorming sessions, business pitches, and product design meetings.
-Whiteboarding is so effective in these kinds of meetings because you can organize thoughts and images as you’re working.
-It doesn’t matter if you veer off your current topic; just throw up the question or idea on the whiteboard where it most makes sense.
-Another benefit is that you can erase just as easily as writ.
-As soon as something becomes irrelevant, you can erase or delete it.
+It’s effective in these kinds of meetings because you can organize thoughts and images as you’re working.
+It doesn’t matter if you veer off your current topic; just throw up the question or idea on the whiteboard where it makes the most sense.

 You can whiteboard with a physical board in front of you or take it online.
 Our own tool, Cacoo, offers the ability to whiteboard online by yourself or as a team.
 With everyone logged in, you can create and edit whiteboards together in real-time.
 Even better — there’s a video chat feature so you can discuss face to face right in the app.
 Sound perfect for your team?
 That’s why we made it.